Xendergo/fabric-remote-monitor/DatabaseSchema.md

 Discord bot token, running a discord bot is disabled if this is null `discordToken: string, default: null`

+Which pages are disabled for all users, `/` seperated `disabledPages: string, not null, default: ""`

 ## Discord server settings

 `guilds`